pranavkirtani/chrome-extension-for-reading-table/README.md

-# chrome-ext-sample
-Sample chrome extension that replaces all links with given text

-Made to learn about the way extensions interact with the DOM as practice for a bigger project.
+# simple chrome extension for reading content from a table